 In early French horse shows, competitors would set off across a landscape and jump over the fences, but this never really took off as a spectator sport as audiences weren’t able to follow and watch.
 Before long, fences began to appear in the arenas for jumping competitors, and the competitions themselves were labelled Lepping.
 In 1869, ‘horse leaping’ came into prominence at Dublin Horse Show, and fifteen years later the sport travelled across the Celtic sea and was introduced to Britain.
 By 1900, most of the bigger horse shows had Lepping classes, as well as classes for ladies who rode side-saddle.

 The first major show jumping competition in England was held at Olympia in 1907, before the sport appeared in its current format five years later.
 The 1912 Olympics in Stockholm, Sweden, were a landmark event in the world of equestrian sport, where horses and riders competed to perform a “military test” which combined aspects of all three riding disciplines; what we now know as jumping, dressage and eventing.

-Enjoyed the read?
+Enjoyed the read on the history of horse sport?
 Why not take a look at some of our other blog posts?